go-noisegate/noisegate/README.md

 The core features are:
 * Change Oriented: by the integration with your editor, hornet knows what changes you made and runs the tests affected by these changes first.
-* Tuned for Speed: hornet implements some strategies to run the tests faster, including tests in parallel and the package pre-building.
+* Tuned for Speed: hornet implements some strategies to run the tests faster, including tests in parallel.
 You may disable these features for safety.

 ## Prerequisites